Blog > Location Intelligence > 4 Industries Using Location Intelligence to Make Better Decisions

 In the telecommunications field, the use of location information can be helpful to all areas of the business, from network planning to sales and marketing.

-For example, executive and marketing leaders can use location intelligence to target potential customer addresses for eligible services.
+Executive and marketing leaders can also use location intelligence to target potential customer addresses for eligible services.
 Engineering can use it to track and analyze traffic geospatially to identify areas where network resources are being over- or underutilized.

 Retail